-Improving school attendance is everyone's business, it is a shared responsibility by governors/trustees, all school staff, parents, pupils, and the wider school community.
-Helping to create a pattern of regular attendance is the responsibility of parents, pupils and all members of school staff.
+Improving school attendance is everyone's business.
+It is a shared responsibility by our Advisory Board, all school staff, parents, pupils, and the wider school community.
+Helping to create a pattern of regular attendance is the responsibility of parents, pupils, and all school staff members.

-To help us all to focus on this, we will:
+To help us all focus on this, we will:

-- Build strong relationships and work jointly with families. - Give parents/carers information about attendance in our newsletters. - Promote the benefits of high attendance. - Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence as required by law. - Celebrate excellent attendance by displaying and reporting individual and class achievements. - Reward good or improving attendance. - Report to parents/carers regularly on their child's attendance and the impact on their progress. - Contact parents/carers should their child's attendance fall below the school's target for attendance. - Submit a daily attendance return to the Department of Education, in line with the legal expectations placed on all schools.
+- Build strong relationships and work jointly with families. - Give parents/carers information about attendance in our newsletters. - Promote the benefits of high attendance.

+- Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence as required by law. - Celebrate excellent attendance by displaying and reporting individual and class achievements. - Reward good or improving attendance. - Report to parents/carers regularly on their child's attendance and the impact on their progress. - Contact parents/carers should their child's attendance fall below the school's target for attendance. - Submit a daily attendance return to the Department of Education, in line with the legal expectations placed on all schools.